 This conversation is organized by the Program for Community-Engaged Scholarship (ProCES) at Princeton University and the Princeton Public Library, and is sponsored by the Humanities Council, as part of the yearlong Baldwin Circles project.
 The event is also featured as part of the Being Human Festival (US).

-Presented with support from the National Endowment for the Humanities: Any views, findings, conclusions or recommendations expressed in this programming do not necessarily represent those of the National Endowment for the Humanities.
+Public Humanities programs and resources at the library are presented with support from the National Endowment for the Humanities: Any views, findings, conclusions or recommendations expressed in this programming do not necessarily represent those of the National Endowment for the Humanities.

 AGE GROUP: | Adults |

-EVENT TYPE: | Special Events | Humanities | Civic Life | *No Registration |
+EVENT TYPE: | Special Events | Humanities | Civic Life | *Registration Requested |